doeixd/Open-Commerce-Standard/docs/immutable-resource-versioning.md

     ```javascript
     // Hypothetical SDK that hides the complexity
-    let order = await ocsClient.getOrder('order_abc1');
+    let order = await ocpClient.getOrder('order_abc1');
     order = await order.performAction('change_address', { ... });
     console.log(order.id); // --> "order_def2"
     ```

 ### 4.4 Advanced Topic: GraphQL
-While OCS is a REST-based standard, these principles are directly applicable to GraphQL.
+While OCP is a REST-based standard, these principles are directly applicable to GraphQL.
 A mutation like `changeOrderAddress` would return the *new* `Order` type.
 The client would then be responsible for updating its Apollo/Relay cache to replace the old object with the new one, using the new `id`.
 The core principle of returning a new identity remains the same.

 **(Continuing the Official Guide)**

-## **5. Integration with Core OCS Concepts**
+## **5. Integration with Core OCP Concepts**

 An immutable versioning system must be deeply integrated with the standard's other core concepts, particularly authentication, authorization, and error handling.
 It also needs a clear strategy for how it interacts with evolving schemas.